×

 # ...

-2. Enable the use of Linux user namespaces by creating a pod configured to run with a restricted profile and with the hostUsers parameter set to false.
+2. Enable the use of Linux user namespaces by creating a workload configured to run with an appropriate SCC and the hostUsers parameter set to false.

 1. Create a YAML file similar to the following: